-Roberts lake on Vancouver Island is just north of campbell river on the North Island Highway.
+Roberts lake on Vancouver Island is just north of Campbell River on the North Island Highway.
 There is a nice little store and restaurant there that serves awesome food and pastries.
 The last time l was there, there was a cool museum full of great stuff.
-There also was a number of cabins that you could rent.
+There also were a number of cabins that you could rent.

 The lake is a deep lake right at the base of Menzies mountain.
 The fishing is awesome.
 I have pulled quite a few real lunkers from this lake and have seen lots more taken.
 There are rainbow and cutthroat trout here as well as some nice steelhead get up into the lake occasionally.

-There are a number of rustic, non maintained campsites on the lake that you can use.
-There used to be some private campsites on the backside of the lake where they used to bring city kids to.
-I think there were 3 of them and they could probably hold 50 75 kids each.
+There are a number of rustic, non-maintained campsites on the lake that you can use.
+There used to be some private campsites on the backside of the lake where they used to bring city kids.
+I think there were 3 of them, and they could probably hold 50 to 75 kids each.
 I don’t know if these summer camps are still in operation.

 Across the lake from the store was one, it was at the base of the mountain and from this site, you could follow an old logging train roadbed that went for miles.
 I really enjoyed this hike and the wildlife there was incredible.